wireshark/wireshark/README.md

 Wireshark 1.10 and earlier.
 In other cases the standard package for Wireshark might simply be old.
 This is the case for Solaris and HP-UX.

-Both Perl and Python 3 are needed, the former for building the man pages.
+Python 3 is needed to build Wireshark.
+AsciiDoctor is required to build the documentation, including the man pages.
+Perl and flex are required to generate some of the source code.

-You must therefore install Perl, Python, GNU "make", and "flex" (vanilla "lex" won't work) on systems that lack them.
+You must therefore install Python 3, AsciiDoctor, and GNU "flex" (vanilla "lex" won't work) on systems that lack them.
+You might need to install Perl as well.

 Full installation instructions can be found in the INSTALL file and in the Developer's Guide at https://www.wireshark.org/docs/wsdg_html_chunked/